Barium bromide

 Barium bromide is the chemical compound with the formula BaBr2.
-It is ionic in nature.
+It is ionic and hygroscopic in nature.

 Structure and properties

 BaBr2 crystallizes in the lead chloride (cotunnite) motif, giving white orthorhombic crystals that are deliquescent.

 In aqueous solution BaBr2 behaves as a simple salt.

 Solutions of barium bromide reacts with the sulfate salts to produce a solid precipitate of barium sulfate.